New Jersey Estate Planning Lawyer

-What is the Difference Between an Estate Plan and a Will?
+Qualified New Jersey Estate Planning Lawyer Help Clients Understand the Difference Between an Estate Plan and a Will

 A will is a legal document that sets forth your intentions regarding the distribution of your property and the care of any minor children.
 A will is an integral part of your estate plan, but not the only part.
 During a legal process called probate, your will is authenticated and the estate is administered, distributing assets to the beneficiaries.